dgasmith/opt_einsum/README.md

 [![Documentation Status](https://readthedocs.org/projects/optimized-einsum/badge/?version=latest)](http://optimized-einsum.readthedocs.io/en/latest/?badge=latest)

 ##### News: Opt_einsum will be in NumPy 1.12 and BLAS features in NumPy 1.14!
 Call opt_einsum as `np.einsum(..., optimize=True)`.
-This repostiory will continue to provide a testing ground for new features.
+This repostiory contains more advanced features such as Dask or Tensorflow backends as well as continued testing ground for newer features in this ecosystem.

 Optimized Einsum: A tensor contraction order optimizer
 ======================================================